 However, I had been there, always; I have lived it.
 I also remember times in the past when I feared the future, times when I did not know, which road to take.

-At this moment I was showered by confidence, it removed all burdens.
+At this moment I was showered with confidence, it removed all burdens.
 An intense feeling of peace flooded my senses, feelings, I would have liked to give to my younger self, to instil in him the trust in the future.

 Warmth welled up and I embraced all the scared and fearful younger selves of mine, comforting them, telling them: all is well.
 One cannot tell them what the future will be like.

 They would not believe it; it is beyond their capacity of imagination.
 Just a few minutes ago, coming around the corner I could not have imagined the beautiful mountain scene I saw now.

 I looked into the distance with a blank mind.
 Then, gathering my senses, I felt re-energised and ready to continue my walk in the upward direction, when all of a sudden, I felt stalled in my motion.

 I looked along the path as it proceeded and disappeared around the next corner.
 Oh dear!
 Should I worry about whether the path would continue beyond my field of sight?